-- Friends, family, and work will get in the way, if you let ’em.
+- Friends, family, and work will get in the way if you let ’em.
 Don’t.
 Review your schedule and find a few times a week where you can allot at least an hour of writing time.
 Put it in your calendar (even set up a reminder 1 hour in advance) or tack up a note in a prominent place on the fridge or by your desk.
 Make sure everyone knows they cannot bother you unless there is an emergency.

 - You have your big objective in place, but what do you want to accomplish in each session?
-Whether it’s word count or page(s), commit to a measurable goal during your writing time.
+Whether it’s a word count or page(s), commit to a measurable goal during your writing time.

 - Test out the best place to work.
 Maybe it’s not at home at your desk, but at a coffee shop, your friend’s living room table, or in Maya Angelou’s case, a hotel room.
 Wherever it is, make a note of where you feel most inspired.